IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ### Kubernetes Design
 Kubernetes uses lots of different controllers which each manage one aspect of the cluster.
 To align the current state with the desired state, the `kube-controller-manager` iterates through a set of controllers (replication controller, endpoints controller, etc.) in an infinite loop that detects how current state is different from desired state and adjusts current state to eliminate (attempt to eliminate) those differences.
 As an operator developer you will need to understand this because your Operator will have a controller that will be added to the `kube-controller-manager's` control loop.
-Your Operators controller will be watching for a specific custom resource, and once that custom resource's spec, or desired state changes, this desired state will become the desired state for the cluster.
+Your Operators controller will be watching for a specific custom resource, and once that custom resource's spec, or desired state changes, Kubernetes will make changes to the current state of that resource to make it match the desired state.
 <!--
  need to use the `kube-apiserver's` API to adjust the current state to be identical (or closer) to the desired state that as specified by the Operator.  -->